stanleyfok/content-based-recommender/README.md

 To tell the recommender about your documents and then it will start training itself.

 * documents - an array of object, with fields **id** and **content**

+### trainBidirectional(collectionA, collectionB)

+Works like the normal train function, but it creates recommendations between two different collections instead of within one collection.

 ### getSimilarDocuments(id, [start], [size])